This is an amazing Three-Ingredient Glitter Slime Recipe. Slime is fun, but even more so when it only takes 3 ingredients. And when it’s glitter…

 THREE-INGREDIENT GLITTER SLIME RECIPE

-After reading a lot of recipes, this seems to be one of the quickest, easiest and least messy version of a glitter slime recipe.
+After reading a lot of recipes, this seems to be one of the quickest, easiest, and least messy versions of Elmer’s Glue glitter slime.

 And it’s also safe for kids.